Sign Up Below

-Engineering companies who work on behalf of end user Duty Holders will typically be working on new SIS projects, or sometimes large refurbishments where complete systems are being replaced.
-They do not work in isolation, and will often be joined by the Duty Holder's technical representatives for key phases of hazard, risk and SIL assessment, sign-off of documentation and witnessing of testing activities before the system enters or re-enters service.
+Engineering companies (EPC's) who work on behalf of end user Duty Holders will typically be working on new SIS projects, or sometimes large refurbishments where complete systems or major sub-systems are being replaced.
+EPC's do not work in isolation, and will often be joined by the Duty Holder's technical representatives for key phases of hazard, risk and SIL assessment, sign-off of documentation and witnessing of testing activities before the system enters or re-enters service.

-This embedded nature essentially makes the engineering company take on some joint liability for technical decisions and engineering activities relating to the SIS before the operations phase.
+This embedded nature means the EPC takes on some joint liability for technical decisions and engineering activities relating to the SIS before the operations phase.

-As a result, engineering companies tend to focus on getting a project completed on time and within budget, with less emphasis on the operational aspects of the system.
-This limited responsibility means that the Duty Holder must take care that operational requirements are not side-lined and are given equal weighting in terms of priority for the design.
+As a result, EPC's tend to focus on getting a project completed on time and within budget, with less emphasis on the operational aspects of the system.
+This limited responsibility means that the Duty Holder must take care that operational requirements are not side-lined and are given equal weighting in terms of priority for the final design.

 Consultants who work on behalf of end user Duty Holders or engineering companies will typically be working on only a few specific phases of the safety life-cycle.